immersive-web/webxr-ar-module/explainer.md

 ### Beginning a VR session

 Clicking that button will attempt to acquire a `VRSession` by callling `VRDisplay.requestSession`.
 This returns a promise that resolves to a `VRSession` upon success.
-When requesting a session the capabilities that the returned session must have are passed in via a dictionary, exactly like the `supportsSession` call.
-If `supportsSession` returned true for a given dictionary then calling `requestSession` with the same dictionary values should be reasonably expected to succeed, barring external factors (such as `requestSession` not being called in a user gesture for an exclusive session or another page currently having an exclusive session for the same device.)
+When requesting a session, the capabilities that the returned session must have are passed in via a dictionary, exactly like the `supportsSession` call.
+If `supportsSession` returned true for a given dictionary, then calling `requestSession` with the same dictionary values should be reasonably expected to succeed, barring external factors (such as `requestSession` not being called in a user gesture for an exclusive session or another application currently having an exclusive session for the same VR hardware device.)

 ```js
 function BeginVRSession(isExclusive) {